SidlerD/latexPM/README.md

 6. [Setup VPTAN](https://github.com/SidlerD/VPTAN#setup)

+- Additional: [Docker](https://docs.docker.com/get-docker/) and [latex](https://www.latex-project.org/get/) need to be installed on your system in order for lpm to complete it's tasks successfully.
+If you don't already have them installed, please do so before using lpm.

 ## Usage
 ### Get help / list all commands
 - Use `lpm -h` to get a list of all commands that `lpm` provides